New England: Industrial Revolution

+Political and demographic shift

 During the same period, New England and areas settled by New Englanders (upstate New York, Ohio's Western Reserve, and the upper midwestern states of Michigan and Wisconsin) were the center of the strongest abolitionist and anti-slavery movements in the United States, coinciding with the Protestant Great Awakening in the region.
-Abolitionists who demanded immediate emancipation such as William Lloyd Garrison, John Greenleaf Whittier and Wendell Phillips had their base in the region.
+Abolitionists who demanded immediate emancipation had their base in the region, such as William Lloyd Garrison, John Greenleaf Whittier, and Wendell Phillips.
 So too did anti-slavery politicians who wanted to limit the growth of slavery, such as John Quincy Adams, Charles Sumner, and John P. Hale.
-When the anti-slavery Republican Party was formed in the 1850s, all of New England, including areas that had previously been strongholds for both the Whig and the Democratic parties, became strongly Republican.
-New England remained solidly Republican until Catholics began to mobilize behind the Democrats, especially in 1928, and up until the Republican party realigned its politics in a shift known as the Southern strategy.
+The anti-slavery Republican Party was formed in the 1850s, and all of New England became strongly Republican, including areas that had previously been strongholds for both the Whig and the Democratic parties.
+New England remained solidly Republican until Catholics began to mobilize behind the Democrats, especially in 1928.
 This led to the end of "Yankee Republicanism" and began New England's relatively swift transition into a consistently Democratic stronghold in national elections.

-20th century and beyond

 The flow of immigrants continued at a steady pace from the 1840s until cut off by World War I. The largest numbers came from Ireland and Britain before 1890, and after that from Quebec, Italy, and Southern Europe.
 The immigrants filled the ranks of factory workers, craftsmen, and unskilled laborers.
-The Irish assumed a larger and larger role in the Democratic Party in the cities and statewide, while the rural areas remained Republican.
-Yankees left the farms, which never were highly productive; many headed west, while others became professionals and businessmen in the New England cities.
+The Irish and Italians assumed a larger and larger role in the Democratic Party in the cities and statewide, while the rural areas remained Republican.

-The Great Depression in the United States of the 1930s hit the region hard, with high unemployment in the industrial cities.
-The Boston Stock Exchange rivaled the New York Stock Exchange in 1930.
-In the beginning of 1930 John C. Hull, first Securities Director of Massachusetts (1930–1936), helped to mitigate the consequences of the Wall Street Crash of 1929 and the Great Depression.
-He was helpful in the passing of the Securities Exchange Act of 1934 with his war on "unlisted securities".
-Hull gave testimony to the US Senate (Sen. Duncan Upshaw Fletcher) for work on the Pecora Commission, which revealed that neither Albert H. Wiggin (born in Medfield, MA) nor J. P. Morgan Jr. had paid any income taxes in 1931 and 1932; a public outcry ensued.

-On the subject of securities laws in the early 1930s in response to the Great Depression, Boston figured prominently.
-Three Harvard professors, Felix Frankfurter, Benjamin V. Cohen and James M. Landis, drafted both the Securities Act of 1933 and the Securities Exchange Act of 1934.
-Joseph P. Kennedy Sr., the first chair of the U.S. Securities and Exchange Commission, was from Boston.